-The Sona Covid-19 test currently in development will directly detect the Covid-19 virus, confirming active infection which we believe will result in the most accurate rapid-response test available.
-Some competitors are developing alternative Covid-19 rapid-response tests (serological assays) that detect increased levels of IgM and IgG antibodies (immune markers) in a patient sample.
-Patients infected with Covid-19 may produce increased levels of these markers, however, tests that are not specific to a Covid-19 infection will likely cross-react if a person is suffering from a recent infection (e.g. food poisoning, ear infection) or has an underlying health condition, leading to an incorrect result (false positive and false negatives).
-Patients most vulnerable to the Covid-19 virus include the elderly or those with underlying health conditions.
+The Sona COVID-19 test will directly detect the COVID-19 virus, confirming active infection.
+Competitors are developing alternative COVID-19 rapid response tests (serological assays) that detect increased levels of IgM and IgG antibodies (immune markers) in a patient sample.
+Patients infected with COVID-19 may produce increased levels of these markers, however, tests that are NOT specific to a COVID-19 infection can cross-react if a person is suffering from a recent infection (e.g. food poisoning, ear infection) or has an underlying health condition, leading to an incorrect result (false positive and false negatives).
+Patients most vulnerable to the COVID-19 virus include the elderly or those with underlying health conditions.
 The use of serological tests on this patient group is risky due to their susceptibility to common infections.
 A false negative may produce unintended outcomes that could result in a delayed patient intervention and treatment.
-Further, the use of alcohol, recreational drugs and certain medications can also interfere with test results, increasing the likelihood of false negatives.
+Further, the use of alcohol, recreational drugs and certain medications can also interfere with test results, increasing the likelihood of false positives.